rnelsonchem/gcms_nnls/docs/USERGUIDE.md

 In order to process these files, run IPython from a terminal (command prompt in Windows) in the folder containing the "gcms.py" file (which is the base folder for this repository).
-There are a (at least) two ways to do this that involve the command `cd` (change directory), which can be run from the terminal or an IPython session.
-For example (`$` is the command prompt, `In:` is the IPython prompt):
+There are (at least) two ways to do this that involve the command `cd` (change directory) run from either the terminal or an IPython session.
+For example (`home>$` is the command prompt located in the folder "home", `In:` is the IPython prompt):

     home>$ ipython
     In: %cd "path-to-gcms-folder"